webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

       },
     });

-    // Updating menu frequency based on the orders of the current similar user userMenus.forEach(menu => {
+    // Update menu frequency based on the orders of the current similar user userMenus.forEach(menu => {
       // Checking if the menu is not present in the target user's orders if (!targetUserOrders.some(order => order.menuID === menu.menuID)) {